noslowerdna/klipsy/README.md

 ## Installation

-Only Mac OSX is currently supported for running the catalog site generator, although it should not be terribly difficult to run the code on Linux or Windows.
+Only Mac OSX is currently supported for running the catalog site generator, although it should not be terribly difficult to figure out how to run the code on Linux or Windows.
 The generated site can be accessed by any modern web browser on any type of device, including tablets and smartphones.

 To download the files, first run these commands to install [Homebrew](http://brew.sh/) and [Git](https://git-scm.com/).